FarronF/limerick-council-meetings/meetings/2016/11/28-Full Meeting of Limerick City and County Council/Minutes - Special Meeting of Limerick City and County Council - 21st October 2016 @ 3pm.md

 “Thank you for your e-mail of 13th October, 2016, on behalf of Limerick City and

-County Council and invitation to attend a Special Meeting of Elected Members on--- **3**
+County Council and invitation to attend a Special Meeting of Elected Members on
+---
+**3**

 Friday, 21st October, 2016, to discuss the Foynes to Limerick Road Improvement